DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 }
 </pre>

 We first take note of `ddtSchemes`.
-As we are wanting a steady-state simulation, we elect `steadyState` for our time derivatives.
+As we want a steady-state simulation, we select `steadyState` for our time derivatives.
 In an unsteady case, it is common to use entries such as `euler` or `backward`.
 The `steadyState` entry will zero out time derivatives (will not compute them).

 Following this, we specify our gradient schemes (how we interpolate values for the gradient terms).
 We specify using `default Gauss linear;`, which applies `Gauss linear` for all gradient terms.
 For some background, `Gauss` denotes the standard finite volume discretization using Gaussian integration which interpolates from cell centers to cell faces (at the center location on the face). `Gauss linear` is a second order accurate scheme.

 The `divSchemes` dictionary is used to calculate divergence terms.
 It is generally not recommended to use just one exact type of divergence scheme as different terms are best solved using different methods.
 Hence, we elect no default option: `default none;`.
 The following six terms, `div(phi,U)` to `div(phi,epsilon)` represent the divergence schemes for convective terms.
 In this case, phi represent $\phi=\rho U$.
 For these terms, with the exception of `div(phi,U)`, we use `bounded Gauss upwind;`, a first-order bounded accurate scheme which uses upwind differencing.
 For `div(phi,U)` we choose `bounded Gauss linearUpwindV grad(U);` which is second order accurate using linear upwind differencing.
 The `V` term denotes a specialized version of the scheme designed for vector fields and the `grad(U)` is used for correction.
 For these schemes, the `bounded` keyword helps prevent unphysical oscillations/overshoot in the solution.
 Lastly, we specify `div((nuEff*dev2(T(grad(U)))))` which is the viscous stress divergence term (the diffusive term in the momentum equation of the Navier-Stokes equations).
 For this term we apply `Gauss linear;` which uses central differencing (second order accurate).

 The `interpolationSchemes` dictionary is used as a general setting for interpolating values, typically from cell centers to face centers.
 For this we use `linear` which is central differencing.
 The `laplacianSchemes` dictionary contains solution schemes for our Laplacian (divergence of gradient) terms.
 Here we apply a default setting of `Gauss linear corrected`.
-These terms tend to not be as tricky (in terms of stability) as our divergence terms (`divSchemes`).
+These terms tend not to be as tricky (in terms of stability) as our divergence terms (`divSchemes`).
 Hence, we are able to apply a default setting.

 The next dictionary, `snGradSchemes`, pertains to surface normal gradients.
 This dictionary computes surface normal gradients which are required to compute a Laplacian term using Gaussian integration.
 As this calculation requires orthogonality at the wall to maintain second order accuracy, we must be careful with our default setting.
-If the mesh maintains high orthogonality then we can specify `default orthogonal`.
+If the mesh maintains high orthogonality, then we can specify `default orthogonal`.
 This is fairly uncommon, most applications will not have a very high orthogonality at the wall, such as our NACA0012 mesh.
 To circumvent this, we use `default corrected;` which applies a correction for orthogonality to help maintain second order accuracy.
 The final entry is the `wallDist` dictionary.
 This dictionary handles calculating the distance to the nearest patch for all cells and boundaries.
 For this we use `method meshWave;`.
 This method works best for regular, undistorted meshes (low skewness, high orthogonality).
 For most cases, however, this method works well and is employed here (there is an optional correction term that can be added `correctWalls true;` which can correct the calculation for skewed/distorted meshes but this option is not needed for our NACA0012 case).

 ### 3.4 Iterative Solution and Algorithm Parameters (fvSolution)
 In `fvSolution`, the equation solvers, their associated tolerances, and algorithms are defined.
 Below is the `fvSolution` for the NACA0012 case: